reactioncommerce/reaction-hydra/README.md

-[ORY Hydra][hydra] OAuth2 token server.
+Reaction Commerce uses the [ORY Hydra][hydra] OAuth 2.0 & OpenID Connect server, for authentication.

+This project provides a configured Hydra installation using Docker Compose.
 Ready for Reaction development.

 ### Part of the Reaction Platform